scionassociation/scion-research_I-D/draft-meynell-scion-research-questions.md

 ## Beaconing Scalability

+The current beaconing system creates an enormous amount of beaconing traffic because every node multiplies the beacons by forwarding them to multiple other ASs.
+This is currently handled by rate-limiting identical beacons (with identical paths) to only be forwarded every few minutes.
+With larger networks, the beaconing traffic is expected to grow “substantially”.

 * Risk: beaconing traffic grows exponentially with network size, especially with multiple links between pairs of ASes.
-- Large amount of beacon traffic.
+  * Large amount of beacon traffic.
-- Large amount of state on beacon servers.
+  * Large amount of state on beacon servers.
-- Considerable amount of state on CS for storing segments and considerable data traffic for serving segments.
+  * Considerable amount of state on CS for storing segments and considerable data traffic for serving segments.
 * The beacon interval in the SSFN has been reduced considerably to deal with beacon traffic.
-- This obviously affects propagation time of newly available routes. (verify this!)
+  * This affects propagation time of newly available routes. (verify this!)
-- Convergence time? (completeness time)
+  * Convergence time? (completeness time)
-- The current beaconing system creates an enormous amount of beaconing traffic because every node multiplies the beacons by forwarding them to multiple other ASs.
-This is currently handled by rate-limiting identical beacons (with identical paths) to only be forwarded every few minutes.
-With larger networks, the beaconing traffic is expected to grow “substantially”.

 ## Segment Dissemination

 Control servers return large amount of path segments.
 This can cost considerable bandwidth / network egress while at the same time overloading clients with an unnecessarily large amount of segments (consisting mostly of redundant information in terms of duplicate link and hops).